-Prerequisite: GD 222 or equivalent with a grade of "C" or better or "CR" Corequisite: None
+Prerequisite: GD 222 or equivalent with a grade of "C" or better or

-Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "CR" or ability to create and upload a simple website 2 hours lecture, 3 hours laboratory
+Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "Pass" or ability to create and upload a simple website

 Develop interactive, rich media Flash web applications.
 Includes principles of interaction and content design, ActionScript programming, and techniques to effectively incorporate animation, sound and graphics.